oslabs-beta/DenoStore/README.md

 **How do I set up caching?**

-After your Denostore instance is configured in your server, all GraphQL resolvers have access to that DenoStore instance and its methods through the resolver's Context object argument.
+After your DenoStore instance is configured in your server, all GraphQL resolvers have access to that DenoStore instance and its methods through the resolver's Context object argument.
 Your schemas do not require any DenoStore imports.

 #### Cache Implementation Example